Frequently Asked Questions

 We can probably help you to identify the original manufacturer of your garage.
 Before calling us, measure the width and height of the panels, and the height to the top of the wall.
 Also, note whether your garage has an apex or flat roof, and what the internal and external wall finish is.

-We belive the quality of our garages far exceeds that of our competitors.
+We believe the quality of our garages far exceeds that of our competitors.
 Our Mayfair range of garages cannot be matched in specification.
 Features include:

 These features are also to be found on our Leofric "Banspar" range of garages - Cornwall, Avon, Worcester, Severn, Surrey and Sussex.
 For more information on all our concrete panel systems, click here.